Panopticon-Project/panopticon-nomenclature/README.md

 APT7 =

-APT8 = [APT20](https://threatmodel.venafi.com/groups/VG0008/) according to tertiary sources but I've found no primary source that lists both APT8 and APT20 as the same group.
+APT8 = [APT20, Violin Panda, Twivy](https://threatmodel.venafi.com/groups/VG0008/) according to tertiary sources but I've found no primary source that lists both APT8 and APT20 as the same group.

 APT9 =